- Branding & Brand Strategy

 Our involvement didn’t stop there.
 Instead of simply handing off the finished collateral and a set of templates, we were there to make sure that the Launch team had all of the tools they needed to successfully market their office spaces.
 And one of the keys to doing so is top-notch photography.
 We created mood boards, compiled shot lists, hired photographers, and spent days providing on-site art direction to ensure that their promotional resources are as beautiful and lively as the spaces themselves.

 Because the business was seeing so much success, The Brick Companies looked to expand Launch Workplaces beyond their own properties with a franchise model.
-So in addition to marketing towards entrepreneurs and business owners, they needed collateral to promote their concept to other property owners and landlords.
+In addition to marketing towards entrepreneurs and business owners, they needed collateral to promote their concept to other property owners and landlords.
 This required a different set of selling points that prop up the Launch model in contrast to traditional leasing models.

 We gathered their existing content and language surrounding the franchise model and fine-tuned it into a concise, persuasive set of information about what coworking is, why it’s working in the market, and how it benefits an owner’s business.
 We then translated this information into a printed brochure and a franchise-specific landing page, complete with motion graphics to convey building activation and animated icons that depict the various benefits of a coworking space to a business owner.